-Health Education Senior Manager
+Health Education and Cultural and Linguistic Senior Manager

-The Health Education Senior Manager reports to the Director of Lifestyle Medicine.
-The Health Education Senior Manager works in conjunction with the Chief Medical Officer and other departments to implement health education programs appropriate to identified needs of members and providers.
+The Health Education and Cultural and Linguistic Senior Manager (Senior Manager) works in conjunction with the Chief Medical Officer and other departments to implement health education programs appropriate to identified needs of members and providers.
+This position reports to the Senior Director of Lifestyle Medicine.

-The Health Education Senior Manager is responsible for developing, implementing, managing and evaluating member education programs and provider education programs related to Health Education.
-The Health Education Senior Manager ensures that materials and programs are culturally sensitive and linguistically appropriate to the member population under standards created CMS.
-The Health Education Senior Manager ensures compliance with NCQA, Multicultural Distinction standards and National CLAS standards.
+The Senior Manager is responsible for developing, implementing, managing, and evaluating member education programs and provider education programs related to Health Education.
+The Senior Manager ensures that materials and programs are culturally sensitive and linguistically appropriate to the member population under standards created by CMS.
+The Senior Manager ensures compliance with NCQA, Multicultural Distinction standards and National CLAS standards.

-Responsibilities of the Health Education Senior Manager include but are not limited to:
+Responsibilities of the Senior Manager include but are not limited to:

-- Development, implementation and evaluation of annual Health Education Workplan and Program. - Development, implementation and evaluation of Policies and Procedure. - Oversight of development, implementation, and evaluation of health education provider, member and condition specific programs. - Oversight of evaluation and distribution of culturally and linguistically appropriate member education materials. - Meeting the requirements of the CMS, DMHC and other regulatory agencies as appropriate.
+- Development, implementation, and evaluation of annual Health Education Work-plan and Program. - Development, implementation and evaluation of Policies and Procedure. - Oversight of development, implementation, and evaluation of health education provider, member, and condition specific programs. - Oversight of evaluation and distribution of culturally and linguistically appropriate member education materials. - Meeting the requirements of the CMS, DMHC and other regulatory agencies as appropriate.